The object to iterate over.

 console.log(objectAccum) // { a: 'HELLO', b: 'WORLD' }

-// The inital value does not need to be an object.
+// The initial value does not need to be an object.

 // It can be any kind, for example a number: